pachadotdev/uncomtrademisc/README.md

 ## 2023-07-17 update

-The package will be unmaintained by the end of the month.
+The package will not be maintained anymore after 2023-07-30.
 A new package will be created to work with the new UN COMTRADE Plus.

 ## 2023-07-15 update